IBM/create-and-deploy-memcached-operator-using-go/README.md

 ### Build manifests and go files

+Before we compile our code, we need to change a couple of things.

+1. Make sure to change
+your Dockerfile so it looks exactly as the [one in the Artifacts directory](https://github.ibm.com/TT-ISV-org/operator/blob/main/artifacts/Dockerfile).

+2. Make sure to change
+your `manager.yaml` file in your `config/manager` directory so it looks exactly as the [one in the Artifacts directory](https://github.ibm.com/TT-ISV-org/operator/blob/main/artifacts/manager.yaml).

 Now that we have our controller code and memcached types implemented, run the following command to update the generated code for that resource type:

 ```